nvie/git-toolbelt/README.md

     $ git add bar.txt
     $ git commit -m "Add bar to mybranch."

+Only the staged changes move to the other branch, unstaged changes are left alone.
+If a file that moves also has unstaged changes, git commit-to will refuse to remove the commit from the current branch, rather than overwrite them.

 ### git cherry-pick-to

 Every been on a branch, just made a commit, but really want that commit